SandSux/SciFi_Conky_HUD/README.md

 5. Next, some values need to be changed in a couple configuration files so that they reflect your system hardware interfaces.
     - Pick your favorite text editor and open the net.rc file.
-    - In `net.rc` towards the bottom there are a few lines where you will enter your wireless adapter interface.
-You can run `ifconfig` to find out what your wireless adaper is called.
+    - In `net.rc` towards the bottom there are a few lines where you will enter the designator for your wireless adapter interface marked as `<YOUR_WIFI_INTERFACE>'.
+If you are unsure what your wireless interface is called, run `ifconfig` to display a list of your network interfaces.
 It will likely be `wlan0` or something to the effect of `wlp**0`.

-6. Open weather.rc and enter your openweathermap API key and your City_ID
+6. Open your weather.rc file and enter your openweathermap 'API_KEY` and your 'CITY_ID'

 7. Autorun at start:
    - Commands can be run at login by placing a launcher in the `~/.config/autostart` or by adding an entry to your `Startup Applications`gui